AMP KiwiSaver Scheme

 Employer’s superannuation contribution tax (ESCT)

 If you have selected that you receive 'employer contributions', the calculator will apply employer's superannuation contribution tax (ESCT) on employer contributions until you're 65 (employer contributions will stop when you’re 65).
-ESCT is calculated using the following table:
+The salary ranges for which ESCT is applied are adjusted for inflation.

 Annual salary + gross employer contributions